-Mark/Score The number or letter placed on any single student To provide students with assessment to indicate the quality of achievement demonstrated.
-Grade information that reports their progress in relation to provincial curricular outcomes.
-To provide teachers with The number or letter reported at the end of a period of time as a summary statement of student learning.
+Mark/Score The number or letter placed on any single student assessment to indicate the quality of achievement demonstrated.
+Grade The number of letter processed at the and of a period of time.
+To provide students with information that reports their progress in relation to provincial curricular outcomes.
+The private or an letter reported at the and of a paried of time To provide teachers with The number or letter reported at the end of a period of time as a summary statement of student learning.
 Assessment information regarding effectiveness of instruction and for instructional planning. basis in order to understand individual students' learning and Purpose of Reporting Assessment for learning Involves the collection of evidence about student progress to support and improve student learning by informing instructional practices.
 Assessment as learning Actively involves students reflecting on and monitoring learning.
 Assessment of learning To communicate student achievement to students, parent(s)/guardian(s), school administrators, the board, post-secondary institutions, and employers.
 To provide teachers, administrators, parent(s)/guardian(s), and students with information for student placement. make judgements about student achievement.
 Evaluation Is the culminating act of interpreting the information gathered through relevant and appropriate assessments for the purpose of making judgements on the level of student learning, often at reporting times.
 Report Cards Used for reporting final grades at the end of a semester (high school) or school year (elementary).
 Progress Reports Used for reporting progress throughout the school year.
-Grade The number or letter reported at the end of a period of time as a summary statement of student learning.
 Assessment Is the act of gathering evidence of learning on an ongoing basis in order to understand individual students' learning and needs and inform future actions to support further learning.
 Assessment for learning Involves the collection of evidence about student progress to support and improve student learning by informing instructional practices.
 Assessment as learning Actively involves students reflecting on and monitoring learning.
 Assessment of learning Involves teachers' use of evidence of student learning to make judgements about student achievement.
 Evaluation Is the culminating act of interpreting the information gathered through relevant and appropriate assessments for the purpose of making judgements on the level of student